kvarak/dnd/docs/_Rules/skills.md

   The art of cultivating plants, from growing simple plants in a flower pot, to full scale farming.
 A character with this skill would know how it is done, when it can be done and what is required to successfully grow crops and other plants.

   <details>
-    <summary>Common Sense (trait)</summary>
+    <summary>Common Sense (<b>trait</b>)</summary>
     The accumulated knowledge of simple farmers is ripe with common sense.
 Gain +1 Wisdom.
   </details>

   <details>
     <summary>Farming</summary>
     Knowledge on how to grow crops, from the amount required to sustain a single household to areas feeding entire towns.
-You have Expertise on any checks regarding this.
+You have <b>Expertise</b> on any checks regarding this.
   </details>

   <details>
     <summary>Gardening</summary>
     Knowledge on how to grow plants on a small scale, in particular for ornamental, but also for medicinal purposes.
-You have Expertise on any checks regarding this.
+You have <b>Expertise</b> on any checks regarding this.
   </details>

   <details>
     <summary>Mushroom Farming</summary>
     Societies living in the Underdark use mushroom farming to sustain their inhabitants, as they are able to grow underground with no access to light.
-You have Expertise on any checks regarding this.
+You have <b>Expertise</b> on any checks regarding this.
   </details>
   </div>
 </details>

 <details>
-  <summary>Art (Group)</summary>
+  <summary>Art (<b>Group</b>)</summary>
   <div markdown="1">
-  Art is a group of skills that involves creative or imaginative talent expressive of technical proficiency, beauty, emotional power or conceptual ideas.
-Skill with one Art in this group would not give you knowledge of other skills in the group.
+  Art is a <b>group</b> of skills that involves creative or imaginative talent expressive of technical proficiency, beauty, emotional power or conceptual ideas.
+Skill with one Art in this <b>group</b> would not give you knowledge of other skills in the <b>group</b>.
 Each time you choose the Art skill, you must select a subskill.

   <details>
     <summary>Acting</summary>